 The consequences of a DUI conviction are severe.
 If you are able to reasonably deny the results of a chemical test and provide strong counterarguments, you may be able to evade heavy fines, restrictions on your driver’s license, and even jail time.
 If there is a case to be made against your test results, avoiding the consequences of a DUI is worth it.

 How Do I Challenge My Test Results?

 Leave it to us.
 There are plenty of ways to contest a blood, breath, or urine test indicating an unlawful BAC level while driving and an experienced Connecticut DUI lawyer is your best bet.
 Our top-tier Connecticut DUI representation is based on a strong understanding of the system in place.
-Our own Steven Tomeo is part of the National College for DUI Defense and our whole team is committed to getting you the best possible result in your DUI case, even if it means challenging your chemical test results.
+Attorney Jonathan Sills has been recognized by the National Advocacy for DUI Defense as one of the top DUI attorneys in Connecticut and our whole team is committed to getting you the best possible result in your DUI case, even if it means challenging your chemical test results.

 For a savvy, experienced DUI lawyer, call The Sills Law Firm, at (860) 524-8118.